 Human Resources (HR) policies are an essential ingredient of any successful start-up or small business.
 Good policies will establish a clear understanding for expectations and standards, while also protecting the rights of employers.
-Unfortunately, while so important in a workplace, they are one of the last things on the mind of a small business owner.
+Unfortunately, while policies are important in a workplace, they can be one of the last things on the mind of a small business owner.

 To help you get on the right path to creating business policies, we’ve compiled a list of 12 HR policies all businesses should have:

 Workplace injuries can affect your business in a number of ways including decreased productivity, sick pay obligations, the cost of finding a replacement and increased insurance premiums.
 Workplace Health and Safety (WHS) policies outline safety procedures and the responsibilities of all employees to keep themselves and the workplace safe.
 The failure to have appropriate WHS policies in place may result in poor risk identification and management, and a failure to comply with WHS obligations.